 AVIATION USE: These 3 cm radar bands are used extensively by aeronautical, maritime (land-based and shipborne) and national defence radar systems.
 They cater for essentially shorter range surveillance and precision functions up to a 50 km range.
 In aviation, they find considerable application in precision monitoring and approach functions and in airborne weather radar (AWR) systems where their shorter wavelength is very suitable for the detection of storm clouds.
 In this latter role, the frequency band 9 345–9 375 MHz has been coordinated with other users within ITU-R as the agreed aeronautical airborne frequencies for this purpose.
 This band provides for a narrower beam than AWR operating at 5.3 GHz and, therefore, provides a better resolution and less ground clutter.
 Although the 5 GHz band is generally preferred, 70 per cent of aircraft use weather radar operating in this band.
 One of the uses of AWR is to give warning of hazardous weather.
 In many countries the carriage of AWR is a mandatory requirement.
 AWR supports the safe passage of an aircraft in the vicinity of turbulent weather conditions.
 It provides timely warnings of rapidly changing weather conditions as an aid to in-flight route planning.
 In addition, such equipment could support maintaining contact with geographic features such as shorelines as a supplement to navigational orientation.
 This band is also used for surface detection radar.
 Some national uses employ transportable and mobile systems for national defence purposes.

-The sharing of the bands with maritime coast and shipborne radar requires care and the application of modern technology to alleviate interaction effects.
-Footnote 5.475 draws attention to this sharing but does not alter the principle that both services have equal access rights.
-It should be noted that AWR is categorized for aeronautical navigation, i.e. storm warning and avoidance in accordance with the definition in RR 1.10, while meteorological radar for observation and recordings is in the category radiolocation (see last sentence in Footnote 5.475).
+The sharing of the bands with maritime coast and shipborne radar requires care and the application of modern technology to alleviate interaction effectsNo.
+5.475 draws attention to this sharing but does not alter the principle that both services have equal access rights.
+It should be noted that AWR is categorized for aeronautical navigation, i.e. storm warning and avoidance in accordance with the definition in No. 1.10, while meteorological radar for observation and recordings is in the category radiolocation (see last sentence in No. 5.475).

 COMMENTARY: The ICAO policy for these radar bands is based upon the requirement that these radars are likely to remain in service for many years into the future.
 Sharing with maritime radar is very manageable and practical because of the different geographical usage, and coordination between the two services is good.
 Sharing with other services in the areas of important operational use is not feasible.

 At WRC-07, the radiolocation service in the bands 9 000–9 200 MHz and 9 300–9 500 MHz was upgraded to primary status and the 9 300–9 500 MHz band was also allocated to the Earth exploration-satellite service (EESS) on a primary basis.
-These new allocations were afforded on the basis that they should not cause harmful interference to, nor claim protection from, the radionavigation service operating in the band 9 000–9 500 MHz (5.475B and 5.476A refer).
+These new allocations were afforded on the basis that they should not cause harmful interference to, nor claim protection from, the radionavigation service operating in the band 9 000–9 500 MHz (Nos.
+5.475B and 5.476A refer).

 WRC-12